danish884803/AI-CODE-GENERATOR/README.md

 # 🧠 AI Code Generator

 Welcome to the **AI Code Generator** — a smart, intuitive tool that converts natural language prompts into clean, efficient code.
-Powered by **Google’s Gemini AI**, this project is designed to accelerate coding productivity while minimizing errors.
+Powered by **Google’s Gemini AI**, this project is designed to accelerate coding productivity while minimizing errors.You can download as text file

 ## 🔗 Repository